michaelstrojny1/ECE_Projects/README.md

-PCB design of Coolant Loop Control Module for UTFR electric formula one car
+PCB design of Coolant Loop Control Module.
+Done for UToronto Formula Electric Student Team.
+Below is a description of the project and requirements.

 **Project Summary and Requirements**